pipeops-dev/pipeops-docs/docs/about-pipeops.md

 ---
-sidebar_position: 13
+sidebar_position: 2
 slug: about-pipeops
 ---

 # About PipeOps

 Welcome to PipeOps, your trusted partner in effortless application deployment.
-We're here to revolutionize the way you create and launch custom applications, without the headache of complex coding.
+We're here to revolutionize how you create and launch applications, without the headache of complex DevOps practices.

 ## What We Do